ghanshyampratap/StrongARM-Latch-Comparator-Design-Simulation-Cadence-Virtuoso-GPDK-90nm-/README.md

-# ⚡ StrongARM Latch Comparator – Design & Simulation (Cadence Virtuoso | GPDK 90nm)
+# ⚡ StrongARM Latch Comparator – Design & Simulation

 ## 📘 INTRODUCTION
 A StrongARM latch is a high-speed dynamic comparator widely used in ADCs and mixed-signal ICs.
 It offers: